Michael Douglas' son handed more prison time

 The judge said Douglas did not deserve any leniency for admitting to taking the drugs because he lied to investigators when they asked where he obtained them.
 A witness later told prison officials he delivered the drugs to Douglas.

-In one instance, Douglas convinced a defence attorney to smuggle prescription drugs for him in her bra when she visited him in prison, the judge said.
+In one instance, Douglas convinced a defense attorney to smuggle prescription drugs for him in her bra when she visited him in prison, the judge said.

 Criminal charges against the attorney, Jennifer Ridha, were dismissed in July.
 A lawyer for Ridha did not immediately return a call seeking comment.
 She is no longer Douglas' attorney.